jokull/python-ts-graphql-demo/README.md

 consistency between the backend and frontend.
 Another benefit is a great VS Code environment that highlights any potential errors when communicating with the backend.

+For extra sizzle Strawberry subscriptions keep the task list up to date.
+When a task is created the id is published to a `tasks` channel in redis pubsub.
+Browser have a GraphQL subscription and WebSocket set up to receive new tasks.

 ![](https://user-images.githubusercontent.com/701/140308942-264f40fa-f6ac-43cf-88f0-b6c4bfdfe105.mp4)

 ## Getting started